 Impact of the Sports Funding Grant in 2018-19

-We have allocated our additional sports funding for the current academic year based around five key indicators: the engagement of all children in physical activity, raising the profile of PE and sport, increased knowledge and skills of staff, a broader range of sports offered and the increased participation in competitive sport.
+We allocated our additional sports funding for the previous academic year based around five key indicators: the engagement of all children in physical activity, raising the profile of PE and sport, increased knowledge and skills of staff, a broader range of sports offered and the increased participation in competitive sport.

 Click here to see a detailed account of how this funding was spent during the 2018/19 academic year.
 This final review was completed in July 2019.
 Please note, our total funding grant of £19500 was surpassed.